 These small countertrends are called pullbacks and will tend to form at support and resistance levels.

-Generally, the more times a support or resistance level is tested, the stronger the breakout that follows will be once it is broken.
+As a general rule of thumb, the more times a support or resistance level is tested, the stronger the breakout that follows once it is broken.

 Watching for fakeouts